The Tarot Inspires You !

-As a meditative tool, the Tarot is unsurpassed.
-Its combinations are endless.
-It helps you consider the consequences of your actions, asking, “Who are you really?”
-It shows us our biases and encourages us to be the best that we can be.
-Approached in a positive frame of mind, the cards connect us with a higher dimension of our selves.
-In a reading for someone else, this may help us to help them find their own answers.
+The 22 “Majors” symbolize the important issues of life.
+The four suits of the “Minors” are the realms in which we experience those realities.
+The combinations are endless.
+As a meditative tool, the Tarot is unsurpassed; it shows us our biases and helps us consider the consequences of our actions, asking, “Who are you really?”
+Approached in a positive frame of mind, Its images connect us with a higher dimension of our selves.
+In a reading for someone else, they help us to help them find their own answers.
+Tarot is the teacher without the dogma—and it’s FUN!

 The Triadic Tarot of 2017—Get Acquainted